Gustav Mahler in Steinbach am Attersee

 2. Focus on Attersee and the years 1893 to 1896 as well as friends and relatives

 3. Nature, the Folk, and Des Knaben Wunderhorn

 4. The “Schnützelputzhäusel” - The Building of the Hut

 6. Third Symphony

 The materials are presented with titles, short descriptions, quotations, and detailed texts in two languages (German and English, in different fonts) and augmented with photos, facsimiles and audio tracks.

 The tour begins already in the hotel and provides an overview of Mahler’s relationship to the area (hotel, town, region) as the user makes their way to the composing hut.

 In a later phase indications on the wall displays will point to audio material that can be called up on additional tracks.
-Listening guides to the Second and Third Symphonies are also planned
+Listening guides to the Second and Third Symphonies are also planned.

-Key available at the Gasthof Föttinger reception
+Access: no entrance fee, key available at the Gasthof Föttinger reception